Public computers at the Sterling Heights Public Library are equipped with EnvisionWare, a computer software management system.

 Between 1990 and 1991, more educational programs were added to the cable schedule thanks to LSCA Title I funds.
 Programming hours were increased from six to eight hours a day, with over 30,000 homes in the city wired for cable.

-The library broadcasts on Channel 12 on Comcast and Channel 18 on W.O.W.
+The library broadcasts on Channel 12 on Comcast, Channel 18 on W.O.W. and Channel 99 on AT&T U-verse.
 If you have any program suggestions or requests, contact the Library at (586) 446-2669 or by e-mail.

 The Library Board of Trustees is pleased to announce that Nancy Todorovich has been selected as Volunteer of the Year for 2010.